What is a Kyphoplasty?

 Prior to your procedure

 Prior to the procedure, you will meet with your doctor to go over all the risks and benefits of the Kyphoplasty.
-Once you have reached a full understanding of the procedure, and all risks and benefits have been explained, you will be scheduled for your kyphoplasty.
+As it is a medical procedure, your doctor may order blood tests.
+The doctor may also order an MRI and x-rays to help the doctor determine the precise area of your vertebrae that needs attention.
+Once you fully understand the procedure, and we’ve explained all risks and ordered all tests, we will schedule your kyphoplasty.

 Day of your procedure